MicrosoftDocs/powerbi-docs/powerbi-docs/developer/visuals/enable-sync-slicers.md

 For information about sync slicers and how they work, see [Sync and use slicers on other pages](../../visuals/power-bi-visualization-slicers.md#sync-and-use-slicers-on-other-pages).

-## How to enable the sync slicers feature
+## How to enable the sync slicer feature

 In the *capabilities.json* file, set `"supportsSynchronizingFilterState": true`, as shown in the following example: